 What is the average cost of car insurance in the U.S.?

-The average cost for full coverage is currently $1,674 a year.
-For minimum it is $565.
+The average cost for full coverage in the U.S. is $1,674 a year.
+Minimum coverage costs an average of $565 per year.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 comprehensive deductible